Hayden junior, Kelton Meir, rolls a perfect 300 game in his season opener.

 Washburn senior midfielder Belle Kennedy has been named the MIAA Defensive Player of the Year while freshman forward Leah Henke was named the conference Freshman of the Year as 10 members of the Ichabods earned all-conference recognition.

-Kennedy, a Washburn Rural product, was also named to the All-MIAA first team for the third straight season as were Henke and junior defender Lindsey Maul.
+Kennedy, a Washburn Rural product, was also named to the All-MIAA first team for the third straight season while Henke and junior defender Lindsey Maul were also first-team picks.

 Kennedy has played 926 minutes while contributing to 11 shutouts while Henke finished the regular season with nine goals while adding an assist.
 Maul has played 1,240 minutes and started every game she has played in this season, helping contribute to 10 clean sheets.